Volodymyr Kubijovyč: Second World War

 Kubijovyč was a supporter of the OUN-M (Andriy Melnyk's faction in the Organization of Ukrainian Nationalists).
 He was one of the major Ukrainian collaborators with Nazi Germany.
 In April 1941, Kubijovyč asked Hans Frank to create under the auspices of Nazi Germany an ethnically filtered Ukrainian area within the General Government or an autonomous state, where Poles and Jews would not be allowed to live.

 In the spring of 1940, acting with the permission of Hans Frank, a number of Ukrainian self-help committees staffed by the OUN established in Kraków a coordinating structure called the Ukrainian Central Committee (UCC).
 Volodymyr Kubijovyč was elected as its head.
 The UCC was the only officially authorized Ukrainian social welfare organization in the Nazi-occupied Polish territories, with a mandate to care for the elderly, sick and homeless, and to look after the welfare of the Ukrainian workers sent to Germany from the General Government.
+As part of its activities, it published anti-Semitic materials in the collaborationist press In 1940, he was appointed professor of the Ukrainian Free University in Prague.
+On August 16, 1942, a message from the Ukrainian Central Committee (UCC) was published in the Lviv News newspaper stating, "Anyone who hides Jews or hinders their resettlement will be punished."
+Resettlement in August 1942 meant the deportation of 40,000 members of Lviv's Jewish population to Belzec extermination camp.

-As part of its activities, it published anti-Semitic materials in the collaborationist press In 1943, Volodymyr Kubijovyč worked closely with a high-ranking member of the SS Otto Wächter in organizing the Waffen-SS Galizien.
+In 1943, Volodymyr Kubijovyč worked closely with a high-ranking member of the SS, Otto Wächter, in organizing the Waffen-SS Galizien.
 On 2 May 1943, he publicly announced his willingness to take up arms and declared himself ready to join the newly formed Ukrainian Waffen-SS.

 Throughout the war, Kubijovyč used his German contacts to shield the western Ukrainian population from Nazi policies.
 In 1943, as Ukrainian peasants in the Zamość region were accused of resistance, Volodymyr Kubijovyč successfully intervened with Hans Frank to prevent reprisals.
 At other times, he was reduced to writing in protest to the German authorities against the impact of their rule of terror on the Ukrainian civilian population, which included unprovoked public abuse, arbitrary killings and mass shootings.
 Some of this material was later brought up as evidence at the Nuremberg Trials.
+In 1943 he communicated to Frank that "the Ukrainians would work for the [Reich's] final victory" and expressed appreciation for "the liberation from the Polish yoke due to the will of the Fuhrer and the glorious victory of the Wehrmacht".